 About P2P VPS

 The P2P VPS network offers Virtual Private Servers (VPS), similar to established companies like Amazon EC2, Digital Ocean, Vultr, and Linode.
-However, instead of using centralized and expensive data centers, the marketplace would uses a network of personal computers and IoT devices hosted by people participating in the network.
+However, instead of using centralized and expensive data centers, the marketplace uses a network of personal computers and IoT devices hosted by people participating in the network.
 Anyone with an internet connection and a device capable of running Docker can rent that device in the P2P VPS marketplace.

 For a High Level Overview of the P2P VPS Project,